CyrusKabir/js-challenger/README.md

         ```
         javascript :
         ```js
-        /*Here, the existing code expects the variables 'buttonElem' and 'inputElem' to represent the button and input elements in the example UI.
-        Assign the respective elements to the variables.
-        In this case, the two elements do not have unique identifiers - like for example an id.
-Instead they are direct descendents of a div element with id 'wrapper'.
-Use an appropriate selector method!
-        Click the button to verify that the code is working.*/

         // assign the correct elements to the variables const buttonElem = document.querySelector("#wrapper button");
         const inputElem = document.querySelector("#wrapper input");